phthom/ContainerOrchestration/3-KubernetesLab.md

 **Create a directory** on your computer and move to that directory.

-Get and download this github directory:
+Get and download this github repository into that directory :

 `git clone https://github.com/IBM/container-service-getting-started-wt.git`